 The module implements role-based authentication.
 Crypto Officer and User accounts each have a unique username and password assigned to them.
 Role selection is accomplished explicitly by successfully authenticating to the Crypto Officer or User role using valid credentials that are associated with the desired role's account.
 SNMP User accounts have a privacy password in addition to an authentication password.
-Role assumption as the SNMP User is accomplished by successfully authenticating with the privacy and authentication password associated with the SNMP user.
+Role selection is accomplished by successfully authenticating with the privacy and authentication password associated with the SNMP user.